 Thankfully, there are things you can do to help save bees.
 You can create new areas for bees to visit and live.
 First, think of adding the big 3 – food, clean water, and shelter.

 - clean water source

 - leave natural areas for shelter and possible nesting sites

 - use fewer chemicals

 - give to groups that are involved in habitat restoration

 Choose plants that provide food over a long period of the Summer.
-You can find many different any bee-friendly bushes that offer food and provide shelter for other animals and insects.
+You can find many different any bee-friendly bushes or shrubs that offer food and provide shelter for other animals and insects.

 One way to provide safety in a honey bee’s habitat is to use fewer chemicals on your lawn or garden.
-Choose bee friendly weed killers and also use the least harmful formulation.
+Choose bee friendly weed killers and also use the least harmful formulation or any chemical product.
 Ask your lawn care guys what they use to see if it is very toxic.

 As we strive to preserve and create better habitats for honey bees, we are also helping all pollinators.
 The same environmental stresses affect them and they need the same resources.